Violence and Harassment Policy

 • Racial slurs or language intended to insult another person’s religion, race, or sexual orientation

-• Actions not listed above and prohibited by the Canadian Charter of Rights and Freedoms, the Canadian Criminal Code and the Ontario Human Rights Act.
+• Actions not listed above that are prohibited by the Canadian Charter of Rights and Freedoms, the Canadian Criminal Code and the Ontario Human Rights Act.

-Consensual banter and horseplay is not considered harassment; however, should anyone object to receiving such behaviour, or should be suspected to object to such behaviour, any continued incidents of the behaviour will be considered harassment.
+Consensual banter and horseplay are not considered harassment; however, should anyone object to receiving such behaviour, or should be suspected to object to such behaviour, any continued incidents of the behaviour will be considered harassment.
+Many people find that “show week” is a particularly emotional period, and are reminded that respect and courtesy are particularly important at such times.

 Resolution of Complaints: